syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-C-Sharp-VB-NET.md

 ## Creating a PDF document with simple text

-The following code example shows how to create a PDF document with simple text.
+Using C#, you can quickly create a PDF file with simple text.
+Check out the following code example.
 {% tabs %}
 {% highlight c# tabtitle="C#" %}
 //Create a new PDF document.